Optable/match-cli/README.md

 ```

 ## Commands
 The `match-cli` utility provides two subcommands.
 The `partner` subcommand connects to a DCN to match with and identifies the sender (`match-cli` operator) as an external partner.
 The `match` subcommand creates a match attempt and performs the secure intersection protocol.
-For each subcommand, use the `--help` flag to see detailed help messages and available options.
+For each subcommand, use the `--help` flag to see detailed help messages and available options. `match run` subcommand has useful flags that can configure the connection timeout and the PSI match timeout, as well as select a preferred PSI protocol.

 Note that it's not currently possible to be a secure match *receiver* using the `match-cli` utility.
 To receive secure matches you currently must have access to an Optable DCN.